 #10.
 Forgive yourself—but not too much

-Like I wrote right at the beginning, giving up meat is hard for people who really like eating it (if you’re not one of those, then you’re lucky and shouldn’t have too much of a problem).
-Inevitably, there will be times when you can’t take it anymore, and just have to have a bite of that lamb lasagne or fried chicken.
+Like I wrote right at the beginning, turning vegetarian is hard for people who really like eating meat.
+If you’re not one of those, then you’re lucky and shouldn’t have too much of a problem.
+But almost inevitably, there will be times when you can’t take it anymore, and just have to have a bite of that lamb lasagne or fried chicken.
 The important thing, though, is to pick yourself up afterwards and start again.
-Because the easiest way to give up is to feel horribly guilty and then convince yourself that you can’t do it.
+Because the easiest way to give up is to despair and tell yourself that you can’t do it.
 Again, every little bit matters, so even if you hit a few obstacles along the way, the important thing is to keep going.

-That’s not to say that you should forgive yourself so easily that it becomes a habit, though; a certain mild level of guilt is useful in making sure you don’t slowly slip back into your old ways.
+That’s not to say that you should forgive yourself so easily that it becomes a habit.
+A certain mild level of guilt is useful in making sure you don’t slowly slip back into your old ways.
 I’m not saying that you shouldn’t give up if it becomes unbearable.
 I’m saying do the best you possibly can, and don’t worry too much about the occasional slips along the way.

-Do you have a tip or trick that has helped you deal with giving up meat?
+Do you have a tip or trick that has helped you deal with turning vegetarian?
 Let me know.
 I could always use some help!